yoyongxuan/tp/docs/DeveloperGuide.md

 1. User requests to <u>list students</u>
 2. User requests to view a specific student in the list
-3. Address Book displays the student's contact
+3. CadetHQ displays the student's contact

     Use case ends.